Lib Dem MEP Liz Lynne to stand down

 Citing her reasons, Ms Lynne said she found the "relentless travelling" to and from Strasbourg "onerous to say the least".

-Stepping down now would give her successor, Phil Bennion, enough time to make an effective contribution to the current Parliament, she added.'Not retiring'
+Stepping down now would give her successor, Phil Bennion, enough time to make an effective contribution to the current Parliament, she added.

 When an MEP stands down, the position is automatically taken by the second candidate on the party's list at the last election.